 You don't need a technical specification.
 You need clarity on:

 The more clearly you can articulate these, the better responses you'll get from potential partners — and the easier it is to compare quotes.
+Before you start reaching out to companies, write a proper brief.
+Our guide on how to write a software development brief gives you a template that takes 1–2 hours to complete and dramatically improves the quality of proposals you receive.

 | Model | Best for | Pros | Cons |